Strong Duality for a Multiple-Good Monopolist: Introduction

-\paragraph{Characterization of Mechanism Optimality.} Substantial effort in the literature has been devoted to studying optimality of mechanisms with a simple structure such as pricing mechanisms; see, e.g., \cite{ManelliV06} and~\cite{DaskalakisDT13} for sufficient conditions under which mechanisms that only price the grand bundle of all items are optimal.
-Our second main result (presented in Theorem~\ref{bundlingtheorem}) obtains {\em necessary and sufficient} conditions characterizing the optimality of arbitrary mechanisms with a finite menu size: \begin{itemize}[label={},leftmargin=0pt] \item Suppose that we are given a feasible mechanism $\cal M$ whose set of possible allocations is finite.
+Suppose that we are given a feasible mechanism $\cal M$ whose set of possible allocations is finite.
 We can then partition the type set into finitely many subsets (called regions) ${\cal R}_1,\ldots,{\cal R}_k$ of types who enjoy the same price and allocation.
 The question is this: {\em for what type distributions is ${\cal M}$ optimal?} Theorem~\ref{bundlingtheorem} answers this question with a sharp characterization result: $\cal M$ is optimal {\em if and only if} the measure $\mu$ (derived from the type distribution as described above) satisfies $k$ stochastic dominance conditions, one per region in the afore-defined partition.
 The type of stochastic dominance that $\mu$ restricted to region ${\cal R}_i$ ought to satisfy depends on the allocation to types from ${\cal R}_i$, namely which set of items are allocated with probability $1$, $0$, or non-$0$/$1$.

-Theorem~\ref{bundlingtheorem} is important in that it reduces checking the optimality of mechanisms to checking standard stochastic domination conditions between measures derived from the type distribution $f$, which is a concrete and easier task than arguing optimality against all possible mechanisms.
+Theorem~\ref{bundlingtheorem} is important in that it reduces checking the optimality of mechanisms to checking standard stochastic dominance conditions between measures derived from the type distribution $f$, which is a concrete and easier task than arguing optimality against all possible mechanisms.

-\item Theorem~\ref{bundlingtheorem} is a corollary of our strong duality framework (Theorem~\ref{strongduality}), but requires a sequence of technical results, turning the stochastic domination conditions of Theorem~\ref{bundlingtheorem} into a standard dual witness for the optimality of a given mechanism, as required by Theorem~\ref{strongduality}, and conversely showing that a standard witness always implies that the stochastic domination conditions of Theorem~\ref{bundlingtheorem} hold.
-We expect that the technical tools used to prove Theorem~\ref{bundlingtheorem} can be applied to obtain analogous stochastic dominance conditions for even broader classes of mechanisms.
+Theorem~\ref{bundlingtheorem} is a corollary of our strong duality framework (Theorem~\ref{strongduality}), but requires a sequence of technical results.
+One direction of our characterization result requires turning the stochastic dominance conditions into dual solutions that can be plugged into Theorem~\ref{strongduality} to establish the optimality of a given mechanism.
+The other direction requires showing that a dual solution certifying the optimality of a given mechanism also implies that the stochastic dominance conditions of Theorem~\ref{bundlingtheorem} must hold.